cruzmatt/cruzmatt/README.md

 ## Hi there 👋
-I'm an IT Student at Montclair State University.
+I'm Matt, an IT Student at Montclair State University.
+My repositories contain some of the projects I have worked on as a student.

 <!--